nniikkoollaaii/Kubernetes_with_Open_Policy_Agent/readme.md

 I got this response:

-    docker run -i -v C:\Users\54623\Documents\git-repos\Github\Kubernetes_with_Open_Policy_Agent:/source gcr.io/kpt-functions/read-yaml -i /dev/null -d source_dir=/yaml_manifest_including_constraints_and_templates | docker run -i gcr.io/kpt-functions/gatekeeper-validate
+    docker run -i -v $(pwd):/source gcr.io/kpt-functions/read-yaml -i /dev/null -d source_dir=/yaml_manifest_including_constraints_and_templates | docker run -i gcr.io/kpt-functions/gatekeeper-validate

 I modified it to get the source files from a named volume:

     docker run -i -v gatekeeper-policy:/source gcr.io/kpt-functions/read-yaml -i /dev/null -d source_dir=/source | docker run -i gcr.io/kpt-functions/gatekeeper-validate

-It was easier for me to use the kpt binary with an dir containing all constraints, constraint templates and manifest files
+But it was easier for me to use the kpt binary with an dir containing all constraints, constraint templates and manifest files

     kpt fn run .\kpt\app\ --image gcr.io/kpt-functions/gatekeeper-validate

+The directory "kpt" contains in the subdir "app" all application manifests.
+In the second subdir are the templated constraints and constraint templates from the previous section.

-## Install Gatekeeper in your KinD Cluster
+## Install Gatekeeper in your KinD Cluster#

+### Setup a test cluster with KinD

+Follow the readme in folder "kind"

+### Install Gatekeeper

     ./kubectl apply -f gatekeeper/gatekeeper.yaml